holding-generation/Local-LLM-Code/README.md

 - Mistral Parenthetical Gen was used to create the zero-shot parentheticals locally.
 The inference was one of many used in our experiments.
 A single run of inference for test dataset (3.5k) will take more than 12 hours.

 ## 2 and 3) Training your baselines and your experiments
-- See Jeese' repo for the training details.
+- See Jesse's repo (finetuning) for the training details.
 This repo has code that created the dataset, but it does not directly finetune the models.

 ## 4) Evaluating the output
 - Evaluations for NLP Lang Gen has the calculations for the Rouge and Bert scores, as well as plotting them.